KomMonitor/processing-engine/resources/README.md

 The following sections give details and hints on how to write custom **KomMonitor indicator computation scripts** based on the **TEMPLATE** and making use of the **KmHelper** module.
 First the **KmHelpere** module will be introduced in detail.
 Then the actual implementation of new computation scripts is focused by explaining the **TEMPLATE** structure and pointing out how to process base indicators, georesources and process parameters in order to compute the target indicator.
 Finally some exemplar scripts are presented that may serve as reference scripts (e.g. to apply code parts to new indicator scripts)

+## Prerequisites

+The guide assumes certain **prerequisites**.
+Script developers should:
+- have experience with **GIS tasks** in order to apply geospatial and statistical operations for indicator computation
+- have **rudimentary JavaScript programming skills**
+   - i.e. check out [Mozillas Guide](https://developer.mozilla.org/de/docs/Web/JavaScript/Guide) or [https://javascript.info/](https://javascript.info/) for great guides/tutorials.
+	 - developers must not be JavaScript heroes, but at least *understand basic concepts and be able to learn from other examples*.
+- **prevent typical JavaScript errors**.
+Amongst others, check out [this collection](https://www.w3schools.com/js/js_mistakes.asp) and [that atricle](https://www.toptal.com/javascript/10-most-common-javascript-mistakes)
+   - depending on you development environment, try to use *linter tools* like [jshint](https://jshint.com/); i.e. using [Atom](https://atom.io/) as editor, you may install jshint as plugin to highlight code errors/warnings.
+- have knowledge about the [GeoJSON](https://geojson.org/) format, especially concerning *GeoJSON FeatureCollection* and *GeoJSON Feature*.
+See [this tutorial](https://macwright.org/2015/03/23/geojson-second-bite.html) for basic information and GeoJSON structure.
+- finally some general background information on the whole **KomMonitor Spatial Data Infrastructure** (i.e. how to interact with dedicated resources; get names and IDs of resources etc.)

+Having a solid knowledge base in each of the aforementioned aspects, developers may continue on the script writing guide.

 ## Writing a custom KomMonitor Script
 The description is split in two parts.
 First the *Processing Engine Helper API Node Module* **KmHelper** module is described shortly.
 The actual guide then contains a detailed description of the [Template script](#the-template-script), its structure, methods to implement or overwrite and everything else required to write a script.